-• 20th Century US History: Explores the major themes of the history of the United States in the 20th Century.
+20th Century US History - Explores the major themes of the history of the United States in the 20th Century.
 It is designed to be an analysis of the forces that shaped and reshaped American society from 1900 to the present day.
 In what has become known as America's Century, the United States rose to superpower status abroad and at home began reexamining what it meant to be American.
 We will focus on how generations of ordinary Americans experienced and responded to this fast paced century.
-Topics covered in the course include American imperialism, Progressivism, World War I, the Roaring Twenties, the Great Depression, World War II, the Postwar Boom, the Cold

-- War, the Civil Rights Movements, Vietnam War, New Conservatism and Globalism.
+Topics covered in the course include American imperialism, Progressivism, World War I, the Roaring Twenties, the Great Depression, World War II, the Postwar Boom, the Cold War, the Civil Rights Movements, Vietnam War, New Conservatism and Globalism.
 Special attention will be given to the different ways popular forms of media responded to and, in turn, influenced the major themes of the day.

-- History of Medieval Muslim Empires:

-Provides an overview of the political,

-intellectual, and social history of the

-kingdoms (Mamluk, Ottoman, Safavid,

-Mughal, and Songhay Empires) ruling

-over Muslim societies from roughly

-1300-1800 C.E.
-Since many of the claims

-about Middle East modernities are made

-with reference to what came before, this

-course challenges assumptions concerning

-the pre-modern political, social and

-cultural norms.

-- History of Modern Africa: Is a survey course that provides an overview of African history, mostly of the nineteenth and twentieth centuries.
-It deals with key historical themes such as slavery, nineteenth-century "legitimate trade," colonialism, independence struggles, religious revivalism, neo-colonialism, and globalization.
+Muslim Empires in the Medieval Period - Provides an overview of the political, intellectual, and social history of the kingdoms (Mamluk, Ottoman, Safavid, Mughal, and Songhay Empires) ruling over Muslim societies from roughly 1300-1800 C.E.
+Since many of the claims about Middle East modernities are made with reference to what came before, this course challenges assumptions concerning the pre-modern political, social and cultural norms.

-- History of the Modern Middle East: Is designed to familiarize students with key developments from the late eighteenth century to the present.
+History of the Modern Middle East - Is designed to familiarize students with key developments from the late eighteenth century to the present.
 Though the focus is on political history, the movements of political elites are contextualized within broader social histories of local communities and religious and non-religious intellectual history, as well as global economic changes.

-- Modern European History: Explores the major themes of modern European History.
-It is designed to be an analysis of the forces that shaped and reshaped Europe from the start of the French Revolution in 1789 to the end of the Cold War in 1991.
-Our primary focus will be on the transition to what is now called a modern western society.
-Special attention will be given to the different

-- ways popular forms of media responded to and, in turn, influenced the major themes of modern European history. - Political History of the Modern Middle East: Contextualizes currents of political change from the 18th century to the present within broader global power struggles, secular and Islamic intellectual influences, social forces, and economic history.
-Material covers the heartlands of the Middle East, with particular reference to Turkey, Iran, Egypt, North Africa and Israel/Palestine.

-HISTORY 387-0

-Special Topics in History may vary, past offerings have included:
+What is Modern Europe?
+This course explores the last 250 years of European history in order to find an answer.
+It will not cover everything.
+It is designed to be an analysis of the ideas, people and events that transformed Europe from small, territorial states to industrial empires that spread around the world and then collapsed.
+Our goal is to understand how Europeans understood these changes and transformed them into a definition of modernity that lives on today.
+Ultimately, the course argues that understanding the history of Modern Europe is essential for understanding how the modern world is defined.